 Tracing your ancestry is a popular and rewarding hobby.
 It can be both fun and challenging to fit the pieces of your genealogy jigsaw puzzle together!
-Whether you are a new or experienced researcher, the Genealogy and Local History Center at WPL is designed to assist you in discovering your family history.
+Whether you are a new or experienced researcher, the Genealogy and Local History area at Webster Public Library is designed to assist you in discovering your family history.

 - Our collection of local history and genealogy books and reference material